Investment Office · · 24 min read

 Be cautious when a GP pivots into new sectors or deal sizes.
 A lower-middle-market industrials specialist doesn't automatically know how to invest in enterprise software.
 Growth can dilute the edge that generated past success.

-The CFA Institute framework emphasizes that investment philosophy should be clear and consistent.
+The CFA Institute framework emphasises that investment philosophy should be clear and consistent.
 Can the GP articulate exactly what market inefficiency they exploit and why they're uniquely positioned to capture it?
 If the answer is vague or changes with market trends, be careful.

 Fee Alignment